-The Office for Diversity and Inclusion works closely with colleges, schools and departments to support their efforts to advance diversity, inclusion and student success.
+The Division of Diversity, Equity and Inclusion works closely with colleges, schools and departments to support their efforts to advance diversity, inclusion and student success.
 Below are programs, by college, that take part in this mission.

 J. William Fulbright College of Arts and Sciences